NadjaUvA/Programmeerproject/PROCESS.md

 I linked the European map with the circle menu and checked that the data values are correctly updated.
 Furthermore, I improved the layout of the application and I made the circles have moving waves.
 In addition, the axes of the radar chart are now correctly scaled.
 I started experimenting with changing the colors of the map which wasn't very succesful until now.
 I will go on with this tomorrow as well as with the dropdown menu for the radar chart.
 Currently, my application looks as follows:

 ![update](/doc/log5.PNG)

+## 12th of june 2018

+Today, I worked a bit more on the layout of the page.
+Moreover, I added a dropdown menu for the radar chart and I added the units of the variables in the circle menu.
+The texxt however doesn't position where I want it to be.
+Furthermore I worked on the colors of the maps using an [example](https://github.com/markmarkoh/datamaps/blob/master/src/examples/highmaps_world.html).